open-rcp/rcp/docs/archive/server-service-integration-details.md

 4. Execute final deployment testing to ensure seamless transition

 ## Conclusion
-The integration of RCP server and API into the unified RCP daemon (RCPD) component is now complete and fully functional.
+The integration of RCP server and API into the unified RCP daemon (rcpdaemon) component is now complete and fully functional.
 The new architecture provides a cleaner separation of concerns while maintaining all existing functionality.
 The feature-gated approach to the API ensures that users who don't need that functionality don't have to include the dependencies.

 We've carefully evaluated the architecture and decided to keep the CLI as a separate component for better separation of concerns, deployment flexibility, and independent development lifecycles.
 This decision allows for cleaner boundaries between UI components and backend daemons while still benefiting from the consolidated daemon architecture.